OpenTPCast/Docs/guides/UPGRADE.md

 # Upgrading TPCast For Raspbian Stretch & VirtualHere

-# This guide is no longer supported and should be used!
+# This guide is no longer supported and should not be used!
 An updated guide will be available soon.

 ## Overview
 This guide provides instructions on how to upgrade a TPCast to Raspbian Stretch with Kernel 4.9+ and [VirtualHere](VIRTUALHERE.md), which replaces the stock TPCast Connection Assistant software with a VirtualHere based solution, and enables use of the on-board microphone and auxiliary USB port in the HTC Vive.